-The sudo user refers to a standard user with some elite powers.
-Moreover, A regular user has some limitations like executing some special operations or accessing some files from the root directory, etc. Sudo short of Super User DO let one do some of these privileged tasks.
-In this article, I will guide you through the procedure to create a sudo user in Ubuntu.
+A sudo user refers to a standard user with some elite powers.
+On the contrary, a regular user has some limitations like executing special operations or accessing some files from the root directory, etc. Sudo short for Super User does let one do some of these privileged tasks.
+In this article, I will guide you through the simple steps to create a sudo user in Ubuntu.

 What is a Sudo User in Linux?

-Sudo is the abbreviation of Super User DO.
-As the name suggests, A sudo user can be portrayed as the supreme user of the Linux-based machines.
+A sudo user is the supreme user of the Linux-based machines.
 Because being a sudo user means having some distinctive powers compared to regular users.
 A sudo user can perform specialized tasks and access root-level contents.

-Steps of Creating a Sudo User in Ubuntu
+4 Steps to Create a Sudo User in Ubuntu

-In the following example, I will create a new sudo user named “simpsons” in Ubuntu.
-I have illustrated the full process in the following 4 easy steps.
+In the following section, I will create a new sudo user named “simpsons” in Ubuntu.
+Here is the full process to create and verify a sudo user in 4 simple steps:

-You can create a new user from the terminal using the adduser command.
-Type the following command in the Ubuntu terminal.
+To create a new user from the terminal, use the adduser

 adduser simpsons

-You have to be a root user to execute the adduser command.
-It can easily be done by prefixing the sudo command and then providing the user password.
+- You have to be a root user to execute the adduser command.
+You can easily do this by using the following command:

 sudo adduser simpsons

-Finally, you can check whether the user has been created or not by typing the following command.
+- Finally, you can check whether the user has been created or not by running the following command:

 getent passwd | grep simpsons